Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/2 - Generators/README.md

 Skill Description
 ----------

-Laravel has generators for scaffolding.
-Scaffolding is a technique supported by MVC frameworks that involves generating pre-defined code templates to accelerate development.
+The Fellow will be comfortable using Laravel generators for scaffolding to accelerate development.

 Outputs
 ----------